JoseCanova/JoseCanova/README.md

 Decompose the task of clean code and fix all the mess using unit tests. (and thank god) still writing and thinking.
 SnakeCase the zigzag of nonsense... i remember this text... still exists?

+- Great Day...
+Monday. .COM Tomorrow is a important day, fight for your liberty its also work.
+Its important , if you reside in a country that have a "Constitution"..
+That is not a warship , good to visit it.
+And tomorrow i will know if someone "speak seriouly" for one side it's to be nominated to judge "arguments" other things is to invent laws, deliberate you die he lives.
+I have a different point of view, my perspective does not fit your decision.
+A lot of bureaucracy that i understood that with good sense could be avoided.
+Anyhow, over me... and all come together.
+And its a math problem, with an "old argument".. that if 3 speak together same shit. it's a true. the main problem is first i need to understand their that until know i didn`t have the oportunity to read.
+If the devil asks for my soul, i asking where i signed that i sold my soul to them.
+I signed something that on that time was required to fill a rule that is not recquired anymore and being judged by a new set of rules so, need to bring my negation to being part of the old rule to fill the conclusion based on the new rule.

 "In my eyes
 Indisposed